atacker22dw/Multifaceted-Brain-Imaging-Data-Integration-via-Analysis-of-Subspaces/README.md

 - DIVAS2021-main
     - This is a local copy of the Data Integration via Analysis of Subspaces repository, placed here to make this repository full self-contained.
-    - Necessary functions can be found in the `DJIVECode` subfolder.
+    - Necessary functions can be found in the `DJIVECode` subfolder.  `DJIVEMainJP()` is the wrapper function that calls `DJIVESignalExtractJP()`, `DJIVEJointStrucEstimateJPLoadInfo()`, and `DJIVEReconstructMJ()` corresponding to the three steps of DIVAS discussed in Section 3.1 of the aforementioned paper.
-          -Main function: DJIVEMainJP(), takes in the datablocks as a cell array, a classic Steve Marron paramstruct, and an optional third argument for "true signal" for diagnostic use.
-Executes three subroutines:

-The `DIVAS2021-main` branch is a local copy of the Data Integration via Analysis of Subspaces repository found [here](https://github.com/jbprothero/DIVAS2021).
-Note, DIVAS will require an installation of a convex optimization solver, [CVX](http://cvxr.com/cvx/).
-SeDuMi or SDPT3 solvers are reccomended for precise replication of our results.
-The data integration routine accomplished via this `DIVAS2021-main` folder is described in Section 3.1 of the aforementioned paper.
+    - In particular, ```out.matLoadings{1}('11')``` represent the loadings corresponding to the rank 1 FC-SC-Use partially shared space repeatedly used in the postprocessing.

 `Postprocessing` contains four files and two subfolders.  `decomp.m` computes the variational decomposition referrenced in Sections 3.3 and 4.1; `invert_vectorize.m` is used to produce Figures 2 and 3 and calls `plot_brain.m` which subsequently makes use of the `circularGraph` subfolder of functions.
 The `DIVAS Jackstraw` folder contains a preprocessing script and a jackstraw routine script corresponding to the novel DIVAS Jackstraw method discussed in Section 3.2; and `trait_barplot.r` is necessary to produce Figure 4.